HelloWorld-1017/HelloWorld-1017.github.io/_posts/2022-08-28-MATLAB-Simscape-Electrical-solenoid-parameterized-with-FEM-data.md

 ---
 layout: single
-title: Build a Solenoid Parameterized with FEM Data Using MATLAB Simulink
+title: Build a Solenoid Parameterized with FEM Data using MATLAB Simulink
-date: 2022-08-28 14:49:01 +0800
 categories:
  - MATLAB
  - Signals and Systems